khulnasoft/tracee/docs/tutorials/promtail.md

 This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracee logs from the cluster in Grafana.

-If you prefer the video tutorial, check out the tutorial below on the Aqua Open Source YouTube channel:
+If you prefer the video tutorial, check out the tutorial below on the Khulnasoft Open Source YouTube channel:

  Grafana Loki to access Tracee logs
   [![Watch the video](../images/lokitut.png)](https://youtu.be/mMC9-yzbgpE?si=6C0emOEJJ5K4ACqB)